MatthiasValvekens/mvalvekens.be-hakyll/blog/2022/about-iso32004.md

 Since MACs and digital signatures [serve very different purposes][macs-digsig], that incompatibility didn't sit well with me.
 Especially since there's an easy, backwards-compatible solution!
 PDF signatures use CMS `SignedData`, which supports attributes, so we could simply let the MAC token "hitch a ride" on the signature.
 That way we only need a single **ByteRange** to make both the signature and the MAC work[^digsig-mac-combo].
 The structure of the MAC token is otherwise pretty much the same as in the unsigned case.

+While signatures in encrypted documents aren't a very common sight, we occasionally come across signed encrypted documents.
+By allowing MACs in any encrypted document, we can achieve (more or less) the same integrity guarantees for _all_ such documents.
+This uniformity also benefits validation: a MAC checker with zero signature validation capabilities shouldn't have to make judgment calls about whether documents with a signature (and no MAC) are adequately protected.
-While signatures in encrypted documents aren't a very common sight, the fix was simple enough that sacrificing compatibility wasn't worth it.
+In addition, the fix was simple enough that sacrificing compatibility wasn't worth it.
 After some discussion, we decided to put it in the spec.

 ::: note
-For an example where the separation of concerns is even more clear: a document timestamp signature ordinarily has no authenticating value.
+For an example where the separation of concerns between MACs and signatures is even more clear: a document timestamp signature ordinarily has no authenticating value.
 Timestamping servers don't care about what they sign, and it's possible to add a timestamp to an encrypted document without knowing the key.
 In other words, there's no accountability _at all_.

 Adding a [@pdfmac] MAC token as an (unsigned) attribute on the signature is a way to solve that problem.
 :::